 The City of London

-In the City, or, the ‘Square Mile’, as it’s often known, brokers close deals over brunch in high-end brasseries, and affluent shoppers hit the luxury stores of spots like One New Change.
+In the City, or, the ‘Square Mile’, brokers close deals over brunch in high-end brasseries, and affluent shoppers hit the luxury stores of spots like One New Change.
 There’s an impressive rollcall of rooftop wine bars, too, offering views of St Paul’s Cathedral.
-Unsurprisingly, homes here come with a sizeable price tag.
+Unsurprisingly, homes here come with a sizeable price tag, but are also the best places to live in Central London as deemed by our reviewers,.
 But if you’ve got the budget it’s all about glossy high-rises with floor-to-ceiling windows and luxury onsite fitness centres.

 If you’re after a more traditional scene, there are olde-world pubs and shops to be discovered in Westminster, not to mention history-charting tourist attractions like Tate Britain and Churchills War Rooms.
-Nearby, and with views of Buckingham Palace, there’s peace and quiet to be had in St James’ Park – a glorious 23 hectares of meadows and walkways.
-Spend an afternoon here, and you can picnic on its immaculately tended lawns, or stop by the café for a proper pot of tea.
+As well as this nearby, with views of Buckingham Palace, there’s peace and quiet to be had in St James’ Park; a glorious 23 hectares of meadows and walkways.
+Spend an afternoon here, and you can picnic on its immaculate lawns, or stop by the café for a tea.